OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 - MSTG-PLATFORM-6: "WebViews are configured to allow only the minimum set of protocol handlers required (ideally, only https is supported).
 Potentially dangerous handlers, such as file, tel and app-id, are disabled."
 - MSTG-PLATFORM-7: "If native methods of the app are exposed to a WebView, verify that the WebView only renders JavaScript contained within the app package."
 - MSTG-PLATFORM-8: "Object serialization, if any, is implemented using safe serialization APIs."
+- MSTG-ARCH-9: "A mechanism for enforcing updates of the mobile app exists."

 #### CWE